 Now that you have all your proper equipment ready for your trek, it’s time to get your techniques ready.
-Just like taking photos anywhere, sometimes the settings and set up will be different for every waterfall you visit.
-Keep in mind a few things like time of year, the popularity of the area, and also the lighting when taking photos of the waterfall.
+Like taking photos anywhere, the settings and setup will sometimes differ for every waterfall you visit.
+Remember a few things like the time of year, the area’s popularity, and the lighting when taking photos of the waterfall.

-Yes — everyone LOVES to explore the outdoors when it’s sunny out, but believe it or not it’s easier to capture the flow of water when it’s cloudy or overcast and there isn’t any harsh lighting for the water (tip via Ambassador JJ Bowen).
+Yes — everyone LOVES exploring the outdoors when it’s sunny out, but believe it or not, it’s easier to capture the flow of water when it’s cloudy or overcast, and there isn’t any harsh lighting for the water.

-Just like the weather, it’s important to time your photos of the falls too.
-If it’s a popular area, be sure to get there early enough to miss the crowds.
-No one likes to wait around for people to get out of the way or if it’s also a popular swimming hole (tip via Ambassador Sean Mahon).
+Like the weather, it’s also essential to time your photos of the falls.
+If it’s a popular area, get there early enough to miss the crowds.
+No one likes waiting for people to get out of the way or if it’s also a famous swimming hole.

-Ready To Get Those Smooth, Buttery Waterfall Shot?
+Ready To Get Those Smooth, Buttery Waterfall Shots?

 Open Your Shutter & Use Filter

-Using the ND Filter is something that we suggest you practice with perhaps with your kitchen sink running before you head out to the waterfall.
-Generally speaking, you’re usually going to be using a shutter speed between .5 and 2 seconds (tip via Ambassador JJ Bowen).
-For smaller waterfalls or trickles, you may find that full 30 seconds will work, too.
+Using the ND Filter is something that we suggest you practice with, perhaps with your kitchen sink running before you head out to the waterfall.
+Generally, you usually use a shutter speed between 0.5 and 2 seconds.
+For smaller waterfalls or trickles, you may find that the whole 30 seconds will work, too.

 Waterfall Photo Wrap-Up!

 As long as you have the correct equipment and set up, you should have no problem taking a few different shots, angles, and shutter speeds when you visit waterfalls.
-The key is to making sure you have an ND filter to allow your camera to be open to get those smooth water flows.
-At the end of the day, just remember to HAVE FUN (tip via Abe Tuachi)!
+The key is ensuring you have an ND filter to allow your

 Looking For Waterfalls In New Jersey?

-We have some waterfalls mapped out throughout the state, including natural and man-made ones.
+Some waterfalls are mapped out throughout the state, including natural and artificial ones.